thatlarrypearson/LightroomClassicCatalogReader/README.md

 done | sed 's/F:\/Pictures\///g' | sed 's/F:\///g' | sort -u | tee image-files.txt
 ```

-After copying each of the Lightroom Classic ```.lrcat``` catalog files in ```C:\Users\human\Pictures\Lightroom``` to another directory, I ran the above Linux shell commands against the catalog file copies.
+After copying each of the Lightroom Classic ```.lrcat``` catalog files in ```C:\Users\human\Pictures\Lightroom``` to another directory, the above Linux shell commands were run against the catalog file copies.
 The goal was to clean up the data and remove duplicate file names from the combined output of multiple Lightroom catalog files.

 The script logic goes something like this: